 The Title IX Coordinator or designee will ensure employees receive written notification of all their rights and options, regardless of whether an employee chooses to report Prohibited Conduct to the University or to the police.
-This notification will describe options for, available assistance in and how to request changes to academic, living, transportation and working situations or protective measures.
+This notification will describe options for, available assistance in and how to request changes to academic, living, working transportation and situations protective measures.
 Employees are entitled to receive information, assistance and a broad range of Supportive Measures, as reasonably available, regardless of whether they choose to pursue criminal and/or University disciplinary resolution of Prohibited Conduct.